 - You do not experience success or feel uncomfortable utilizing breathing devices, such as the CPAP machine

 If your doctor determines that your sleep apnea is best treated through surgery, you will have an initial consultation with Dr. Marashi to discuss the surgical treatment.
-Generally, the surgeon will shrink, stiffen, or remove excess tissue in the mouth and throat or reset the position of the lower jaw, thus widening your breathing passages.
-Your procedure may be performed in our office or in a hospital, depending on the severity of your condition.
+Usually, the surgeon will shrink, stiffen, or remove excess tissue in the mouth and throat or reset the position of the lower jaw, thus widening your breathing passages.
+Your procedure may be performed in our office or a hospital, depending on the severity of your condition.

 If you want to enjoy the benefits of a sound night’s sleep and think that the surgical treatment of your sleep apnea is the best option for you to achieve that goal, please call us at Greater Charlotte Oral & Facial Surgery.
-Dr. Marashi has extensive surgical training and our highly trained staff is happy to assist you throughout the process.
+Dr. Marashi has extensive surgical training, and our highly trained staff is happy to assist you throughout the process.
 Please call us today to set up an initial consultation.